OffchainLabs/arbitrum-classic/docs/Public_Nitro_Devnet.md

 ## Deploying your contracts

-Deploying your contracts onto the Arbitrum devnet is as easy as changing your RPC endpoint to INSERT_RPC_URL
+Deploying your contracts onto the Arbitrum Devnet is as easy as changing your RPC endpoint to https://nitro-devnet.arbitrum.io/rpc

 For a deeper dive into deploying with truffle see [here](Contract_Deployment.md).